7 Best Low Deposit Secured Credit Cards in 2026

 What is the lowest deposit for a secured credit card?

 Some cards, like the Current Build Card and Chime Credit Builder Card, require no minimum deposit.
-Most traditional secured cards start at $49–$200.
+Among traditional secured cards, Capital One Platinum starts as low as $49.
 Check each card's current terms before applying.

 Can I get a secured card with a $49 deposit?